SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance

 \section{Abstract}

-The semantic similarity of graph-based meaning representations, such as Abstract Meaning Representation (AMR), is typically assessed using graph matching algorithms, such as \smatch \cite{cai-knight-2013-smatch}.
-However, \smatch suffers from NP-completeness, making its large-scale application, e.g., for AMR clustering or semantic search, infeasible.

-To mitigate this issue, we propose \smaragd (Synthesized sMatch for ac\-cu\-rate and rapid AMR graph distance).
-We show the potential of neural networks to approximate the \textsc{Smatch} scores and graph alignments, i) in linear time using a machine translation framework to predict the alignments, or ii) in constant time using a Siamese CNN to directly predict \textsc{Smatch} scores.
-We show that the approximation error can be substantially reduced by applying data augmentation and AMR graph anonymization.
+The similarity of graph structures, such as Meaning Representations (MRs), is often assessed via structural matching algorithms, such as \smatch \cite{cai-knight-2013-smatch}.
+However, \smatch involves a combinatorial problem that suffers from NP-completeness, making large-scale applications, e.g., graph clustering or search, infeasible.
+To alleviate this issue, we learn \smaragd: Semantic Match for Accurate and Rapid Approximate Graph Distance.
+We show the potential of neural networks to approximate \textsc{Smatch} scores, i) in linear time using a machine translation framework to predict alignments, or ii) in constant time using a Siamese CNN to directly predict \textsc{Smatch} scores.
+We show that the approximation error can be substantially reduced through data augmentation and graph anonymization.